k21971/EvilHack/doc/evilhack-changelog.md

 - Add artifacts to the in-game encyclopedia lookup (pokedex)
 - Forged artifacts display their forge recipe via the in-game encyclopedia lookup
+- Develop an alternate quest for Dark (chaotic) Knight, round one